4 Billion Years On

 What changed

-The three-month period from February to April 2026 saw Brunei record its 8th warmest such period on record, with an average temperature of 26.71°C, an anomaly of +1.2°C. This trend aligns with the global picture, as global land temperatures for the same three-month period also ranked as the 2nd warmest on record, with an anomaly of +1.2°C. Brunei's annual average temperature for 2025 was 27.35°C, making it the warmest year on record since 1941.
+The period from February to April 2026 was Brunei's 8th warmest on record, with an average temperature of 26.71°C, a significant 1.2°C above the long-term average.
+This trend aligns with the broader global picture, as global land temperatures for the same three-month period also ranked as the 2nd warmest on record.
+Brunei's average temperature is increasing at a rate of 0.25 degrees Celsius every decade.

 What’s driving change?